How can we help?

 French braids method

-This method is suited for those with thick hair and french braids will help keep thick hair more tamed.
+This method is suited for those with thick hair and french braids will help keep the as close to the head as possible.

 1. Section the hair in two, down the centre from hairline to nape of the neck.